egison/egison/README.md

 The advantage of Egison is that it realized **all of the following features** at the same time.

-* Modularization of the way of pattern-matching
+* Modularization of the way of pattern-matching for each data type
 * Pattern-matching with multiple results (backtracking)
 * Non-linear pattern-matching